Skip to content

 Shape subscription causes high bandwidth — shapes sync the full matching dataset on first load.
 For large tables, use where clauses to limit the data and columns to select only needed fields.
 Each connected client maintains its own shape subscription.

-For related real-time and database issues, see Fix: Supabase Not Working and Fix: Neon Database Not Working.
+For related database and real-time issues, see Fix: Supabase Realtime Not Working, Fix: Neon Database Not Working, Fix: Postgres Connection Refused, and Fix: Prisma Connection Pool Exhausted.

 F